 The Scripps Research Institute

-Bioinformatics is an interdisciplinary program that combines the application of computer technology to the management and analysis of biological data.
+The Doctor of Philosophy in Bioinformatics (PhD)is an interdisciplinary program that combines the application of computer technology to the management and analysis of biological data.
 The result is that computers are being used to organize data generated from experiments into databases, develop new algorithms and software, and use this software for the interpretation and analysis of the data into meaningful biological information.
 For the past ten years, our PhD program has been training students to organize, visualize, analyze and interpret biological data.
 Students have access to world renowned bioinformaticians at the University of British Columbia, Simon Fraser University and the BC Cancer Agency, and have exposure to the latest technologies to develop their skills.

 Strategic Program Objectives: